tsalmela/MapCopterClone/README.md

 - Get DJI developer rights + app key and DJI SDK for android development
   - For developer rights + app key:
     - Go to https://developer.dji.com/register/ and fill in your details
     - After loging in to your account select "Create App" and select mobile SDK.
-Fill the fields as you wish but package name _must_ be 'fi.oulu.mapcopter
+Fill the fields as you wish but package name _must_ be 'fi.oulu.mapcopter'
     - Activate the app via email send to you.
 After clicking verification link in the email send to you you go to a page showing information of the app you just created.
     - Take down the 'App key' since you will be needing it to develop under package name 'fi.oulu.mapcopter'
   - For DJI SDK: